averyali95/Python---Cell-Phone-Dataset-Project/README.md

-# Python---Cell Phone Dataset Project
+# Python-Cell Phone Dataset Project
  Cell phone dataset taken from kaggle.
+Explore the data with some data cleaning as well as some analysis.
+ Check out juptyer notebook file as well as the data sources within the data files folder.